Last compiled: 2023-09-05 15:26:25.305239

 You are able to specify equations as well as expressions for

 aesthetic mappings.
-In this case, displ < 5
+In this case, displ < 5 will return

-either TRUE
+either TRUE or FALSE.

 ggplot(mpg, aes(x = displ, y = hwy)) +